LYBALVI is proven to treat manic or mixed episodes

-The efficacy of LYBALVI in the treatment of adult patients with bipolar I disorder has been established based on adequate and well-controlled studies of orally administered olanzapine.
-The information below describes the results of adequate and well-controlled studies of olanzapine in patients with bipolar I disorder.
+The efficacy of LYBALVI in the treatment of adult patients with bipolar I disorder has been established based on adequate and well-controlled studies of orally administered olanzapine, the results of which are described here.1

-Olanzapine monotherapy was superior in reduction of mania as measured by the Y-MRS total score1*
+As monotherapy: Olanzapine was superior in reduction of mania as measured by the YMRS total score1,b

 Olanzapine demonstrated superiority vs placebo

-Study participants were adults who met DSM-IV criteria for bipolar I disorder with manic or mixed episodes, including patients with or without psychotic features and with or without a rapid-cycling course.
+Study participants were adults who met DSM-IV criteria for bipolar I disorder with manic or mixed episodes, including patients with or without psychotic features and with or without a rapid-cycling course.1

-• In an identically designed 3-week study conducted simultaneously with the first study, olanzapine demonstrated a similar treatment difference but, possibly due to sample size and site variability, was not shown to be superior to placebo on this outcome1
+Conducted simultaneously with the first study, olanzapine demonstrated a similar treatment difference but, possibly due to sample size and site variability, was not shown to be superior to placebo on this outcome.1

-Olanzapine, in combination with lithium or valproate, was superior in reduction of mania as measured by the Y-MRS total score1*
+As an adjunct: Olanzapine, in combination with lithium or valproate, was superior in reduction of mania as measure by the YMRS total score1,d

 Olanzapine demonstrated superiority in combination with lithium or valproate vs lithium or valproate with placebo